PSP-Archive/ARK-4/README.md

 - If this software malfunctions, you can turn it off and on again.

-- You may be shunned for not reading the Wiki.
+- ARK does not delete itself.
 </p>